JoseSinohui/Ledger/readme.md

 # Simple ledger

-Simple python implementation of ledgercli made with python.
+Simple implementation of ledgercli made with python.

 ## Requirements